 (2) A substitute enduring guardian becomes the enduring guardian or a joint enduring guardian (as the case may be) in the circumstances specified in the enduring power of guardianship.

-[Section 110C inserted by No. 25 of 2008 s.
+[Section 110C inserted: No. 25 of 2008 s.
 11.]

 110D.
 Who is eligible to be appointed